Overcoming the COVID Darkness - August 8th, Hour 2

 And we're starting to see a little uptick in severity of symptoms.

-Um and again, I think it goes back to the antibody dependent enhancement.
+And again, I think it goes back to the antibody-dependent enhancement.

-Um we're basically suppressing the immune system by continuing to uh vaccinate through the pandemic and through the variants.
+We're basically suppressing the immune system by continuing to vaccinate through the pandemic and through the variants.

-Um so that spike protein is still very uh inflammatory mediated, it's still causing the cytokine issues, it's still caught in causing the blood clotting, and now we're starting to see pneumonia starting to pop back up in individuals who are fully vaccine boosted.
+And now we're starting to see pneumonia starting to pop back up in individuals who are fully vaccinated-boosted.

-So that that inhaled buticenite component is still a valuable tool uh that needs to be used in combination.
+So that inhaled butconide component is still a valuable tool that needs to be used in combination.

 It's about multi-drug therapy, not monotherapy.